 I wouldn’t say I’m completely integrated into German culture.
 I’m an ‘in-betweener’: not fully at home in Germany, nor back ‘home’ in London.
 When I’m there I feel like a hillbilly from the sticks.
 I don’t get the jokes anymore, the language has changed, I’m overawed by the brash, new, glittering skyline.
 But I also don’t recognize aspects of society anymore because of Brexit.

 I came from a multicultural city, and went to a state school where just about every nationality was represented.
 I always felt that if you were born there, you were a Londoner first and foremost, no matter what your roots.
 But now there’s an insidious racism and xenophobia, which no doubt always bubbled under the surface, that’s out in the open and being incited by the press.

 Even if I could go back – if a job and my kid’s schooling allowed it – I don’t know if I would want to live in Brexit Britain.

 What tips would I give to newcomers to Germany?
 Learn the language as quickly as you can.
 You’ll feel more comfortable, you’ll make new friends and ultimately you’ll be happier.
 At the beginning it will drive you crazy.
 Actually, it will always drive you crazy because unless you grow up here you’ll always question the logic behind Deutsch.
 Why is a table masculine and a chair feminine?
 Why is it ‘das Mädchen’ and not ‘die Mädchen’?
 Why Is Everything Capitalized Godammit?

 How do you learn the language?
 Immerse yourself in it.
-Listen to German radio, watch German TV shows with the sound up loud – especially funny stuff – Anke Engelke made me laugh before I even knew what she was saying.
-Read German kids books.
+Listen to German radio, watch German TV shows with the sound up loud – especially funny stuff.
+Anke Engelke made me laugh before I even knew what she was saying.
+Read German children’s books.
 Take a lot of courses.
-Find people willing to put up with your crappy German and get drunk with them.
+Find people willing to put up with your crappy German and spend lots of time with them.